aau-cns/ros_watchdog/README.md

 ## Usage

-The intended usage is together with the [CNS FlightStack: Autonomy Engine], which will interact with the mission sequencer.
-Use the provided launchfile to start the Mission Sequencer
+The intended usage is together with the [CNS FlightStack: Autonomy Engine], which will interact with the watchdog.
+Use the provided launchfile to start the watchdog

 ```bash
 roslaunch watchdog_bringup watchdog.launch